Azure-Samples/azure-files-samples/RestSetAcls/docs/Get-AzFileAcl.md

 ```

 ### -FileShareName
-Name of the file share
+Specifies the name of the Azure file share from which to retrieve the ACL key.

 ```yaml
 Type: String